 Spring break in Cancun is the best time to get your party on.
-From mid-February right through until April, there are thousands of college students and vacationers who flock there for some sun, and beach fun.
+From mid-February until April, thousands of college students and vacationers flock there for sun and beach fun.

 Climb Coba Ruins

-When it comes to sightseeing in Cancun, the Mayan ruins are hard to beat.
-Coba’s ruins are some of the most exciting to visit when it comes to these ancient sites.
+Sightseeing in Cancun – the Mayan ruins are hard to beat.
+Coba’s ruins are some of the most exciting please near Cancun, MX, to visit when it comes to these ancient sites.

-Connected to a modern town of the same name, the region maintains an ancient culture.
+The region maintains an ancient culture connected to a modern town of the same name.
 The best way to learn about the Yucatan’s history is to visit Mayan ruins in Cancun.

-During a walk through the ruins, you will see stone streets, carved monuments more than 1200 years old, pyramids, everyday dwellings, and even traditional ball courts.
+While walking through the ruins, you will see stone streets, carved monuments over 1200 years old, pyramids, everyday dwellings, and even traditional ball courts.

 Enjoy Playa Delfines

 Cancun is a great place to relax on the beach.
 Cancun’s highest point is located on this unique stretch of beach.
-By bus, car, or taxi it is easy to reach the busy beaches in the Hotel Zone.
+By bus, car, Uber, Taxify, or standard taxis, it is easy to reach the busy beaches in the Hotel Zone.

-There are few of the vast stretches of sandy beach at the Playa Delfines, where you can even find a quiet spot to relax and yet get some shade under one of the different free umbrellas.
+There are a few vast stretches of sandy beach at the Playa Delfines, where you can even find a quiet spot to relax and get some shade under one of the different free umbrellas.

 Play Golf on Beautiful Courses

-Cancun has at least 15 golf courses so golfers will be pleased.
+Cancun has at least 15 golf courses, so that golfers will be pleased.

 Downtown Cancun is a great place to shop

 Beaches, bars, and watersports are not all that Cancun offers.
-Visit the city’s downtown, where locals hang out and where you can escape the resorts and glitzy Hotel Zone.
+Instead, visit the city’s downtown, where locals hang out and where you can escape the resorts and glitzy Hotel Zone.

-Mercado 28 or the Malecon Americas Shopping Center offers a variety of shopping.
-Thus, you can opt for the Cancun day tours to Tulum or you can simply sit in the park and experience Mexican life, eat at one of the tasty taco stands or local restaurants, or witness a less touristy nightlife at night.
+Mercado 28, or the Malecon Americas Shopping Center, offers a variety of shopping.
+Thus, you can opt for the Cancun day tours to Tulum, or you can sit in the park and experience Mexican life, eat at one of the tasty tacos stands or local restaurants, or witness less touristy nightlife at night.

-If you are interested in day trips or excursions from Cancun, Tulum, or Playa del Carmen please contact us.
+Please get in touch with us if you are interested in day trips or excursions from Cancun, Tulum, or Playa del Carmen.